UCL/FabNESO/README.md

 The script can also template an arbitrary number of parameters in the conditions file using the following command line argument:

-- `--parameter_dict` : A python dict of the parameters to be scanned, with associated minimum and maximum values as a list (default = `""`)
+- `--parameter_dict` : A Python dict of the parameters to be scanned, with associated minimum and maximum values as a list (default = `""`)

 To template both the above `particle_initial_velocity` and the `particle_charge_density` of the simulation between 102 and 109, run the following command: